Regina Ip: Allegedly racist comments on Filipino maids

 In April 2015, Ip wrote in a controversial article in Ming Pao that she had received complaints while she was Secretary for Security from 1998 to 2003, from "foreign women" in Discovery Bay that the government was "allowing Filipino domestic helpers to seduce their husbands", and was accused of being sexist and racist by many media reports.
 The Philippines consulate expressed its concern over the "unfortunate choice of words" by Ip.
 A domestic helpers advocacy group demonstrated in front of her office, calling on her to apologise.
 She apologised to those who were offended by her and insisted that the article was misinterpreted.

 Views on fur wearing

-Ip was under fire for wearing a red mink coat to a Legislative Council meeting in January 2016.
+Ip was criticised by animal rights activists for wearing a red mink coat to a Legislative Council meeting in January 2016.
 She defended her clothing choice, saying that "wearing fur is actually the same as eating beef...Mink farming can be more humane than rearing chicken or cattle."
-She was criticised by animal rights activists.